 -

-Complete 3-tool system for ~$260 – The STEELITE combo includes a 17" mower, 12" string trimmer, and 500 CFM leaf blower with three batteries and three chargers.
-Buying these three tools separately from Greenworks would cost over $500.
-This is exceptional value for someone starting from scratch.
+You get a mower, a 12-inch string trimmer (weed wacker), and a 500 CFM leaf blower—plus three batteries and three chargers.
+Buying these three tools separately from Greenworks would cost $350–$450. -

 Where Greenworks Wins